Greymatter Version

 Using the greymatter operator with GitOps makes it simple to enable TLS on an edge gateway and internal sidecars.
 In this scenario, the edge gateway handles TLS termination while all internal communication within the mesh between sidecars is mutual TLS (mTLS).
 In other words, all sidecar to sidecar connections are required to authenticate via TLS in both directions.

-For TLS/mTLS you must create
+For TLS/mTLS you must create gm-edge-ingress-cert

-(see below) For Spire Internal Encryption you must have Spire deployed
+(see below).
+For Spire Internal Encryption you must have Spire deployed

 Create TLS Certificates